 If all else fails, the court has your back with default judgments—especially critical when kids and support issues are on the line.
 Your rights matter and so does moving forward from a stubborn standoff.

-In short, Texas law ensures no one is left hanging, even when faced with an uncooperative partner during these trying times.
-Navigating this obstacle in the divorce process is never easy, but our law firm can be there to make it more manageable and give you peace of mind.
+In short, Texas law has procedures that let a divorce move forward even when the other spouse is not cooperating.
+This part of the process is not easy, but our law firm can help you understand your choices and take the next steps.
 For more information, take a look around our website.
-You’ll find great resources to help you with your case.
-If you are ready to get started or wish to speak with one of our attorneys, call our law office now at (888) 584-9614 or contact us online to schedule a consultation.
+You’ll find resources to help you with your case.
+If you are ready to get started or want to speak with one of our attorneys, call our law office at (888) 584-9614 or contact us online to schedule a consultation.